 Growing up by the sea means that I have an affinity with beaches and they are somewhere I gravitate too.
 We lived in Landlocked Berkshire for 14 years and I craved the sea, so when we came back to North Yorkshire I made it my mission to explore all the local beaches and now I am going to share them with you my best North Yorkshire Beaches.

-personally I think a lot of the beaches here in North Yorkshire and East Cleveland are the best in the country.
+Personally, I think a lot of the beaches here in North Yorkshire and East Cleveland are the best in the country.
 Less populated than Devon and Cornwall and just, if not more beautiful.
 There certainly is a beach for everyone here.
 I am going to cover North Yorkshire beaches from Redcar to Scarborough as these are the ones we visit and the extent of our day-tripping!
+Also, did you know this area is also known for its sea glass.

 The Best North Yorkshire Beaches